drocheam/optrace/docs/source/usage/gui_automation.rst

 Taking Screenshots
 ________________________

-Screenshots of the scene can be taken with the :meth:`TraceGUI.screenshot <optrace.gui.trace_gui.TraceGUI.screenshot>` function.
+The :meth:`TraceGUI.screenshot <optrace.gui.trace_gui.TraceGUI.screenshot>` function make it possible to capture screenshots of the scene.
-A path string is required.
+A path string is required for this function.
-The file type is determined automatically.
+The file type is determined automatically from the file name.

-Internally, the :obj:`mayavi.mlab.savefig` function from `mayavi <https://docs.enthought.com/mayavi/mayavi>`__ is used.
+Internally, the :obj:`mayavi.mlab.savefig` function from `mayavi <https://docs.enthought.com/mayavi/mayavi>`__ is utilized, therefore supporting this function's additional parameters.
-Therefore it also supports its additional parameters.

-Below you can find examples for a call:

 .. code-block:: python